Analysis of the Fiscal Year 2023 House Appropriations Committee’s Defense legislation.

 The Computing Research Association (or CRA) has been involved in shaping public policy of relevance to computing research for more than two decades.
 More recently the CRA Government Affairs program has enhanced its efforts to help the members of the computing research community contribute to the public debate knowledgeably and effectively.

 Tag Archive: Department of Defense

-In our continuing series looking at the House of Representative’s actions on Fiscal Year 2020 (FY20), we turn to the House Defense Appropriations bill, which was passed in June.
-The Department of Defense’s Science and Technology (DOD S&T) program is made up of three accounts: 6.1 (basic research), 6.2 (applied research), and 6.3 (advanced technology development).
+Continuing our review of the Fiscal Year 2021 (FY21) federal budget, we turn to the House Appropriations Committee’s bill for the Department of Defense.
+DOD’s Science and Technology (DOD S&T) program is made up of three accounts: 6.1 (basic research), 6.2 (applied research), and 6.3 (advanced technology development).
 These accounts are themselves made up of individual accounts for each of the three services (Army, Navy, and Air Force), as well as a Defense Wide account.
 The Defense Advanced Research Projects Agency (DARPA) is a section under the Defense Wide account.
 Unfortunately, the numbers that the House settled on for these accounts are not good, but they are better than what the Administration requested.